 Ice dams occur when melted snow refreezes near the overhang of a roof, blocking the path for water run off and building up a heavy wall of ice.

-A four-sided roof with two steep roof planes that meets with a flat plane on the top, often punctured with dormers.
+A Mansard roof is a four-sided roof with two steep roof planes that meets with a flat plane on the top, often punctured with dormers.